pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

 Try adding more than just coins.

 Notice that any transparent "white-space" around the image counts as the hitbox.
-You can trim the space, or in the second section, we'll show you how to specity the hitbox.
+You can trim the space, or in the second section, we'll show you how to specify the hitbox.

 You could subclass the coin sprite and add an attribute for a score value.
 Then